zweidenker/SnapDump/README.md

             at: #SnapDump
             ifPresent: [ :reporter | reporter handleException: error ] ]

-Client side
+On the developer image
 -----------
-On the client side you want to see the Exceptions previously reported on your running server.
+On the developer image you want to see the exceptions previously reported.
 To configure and open the UI client execute:

     "configure the SnapDump client to access the docker container"